 Jojola rolls or dips the glass in silver dust to create a sparkly surface.

 Jojola used Hubbell beads, originally sold at the Hubbell Trading Post in the late 1880s and 1890s, to embellish this vessel.
-The owner and founder of the trading post most likely bought the beads from Czech beadmakers and resold them to Indian artists.
+The owner and founder of the trading post most likely bought the beads from Czech beadmakers and resold them to American Indian artists.
 We can assume that Jojola bought or collected these beads to use in his art.